silentworks/waiting-list/README.md

 There are email templates in this project that are used for local development.
 To update your hosted project, please copy the templates from `supabase/auth/email` into the [Email Templates](https://supabase.com/dashboard/project/_/auth/templates) section of the Dashboard.

+This project also contains GitHub workflow files for deploying your application into production using [Fly.io](https://fly.io/).

 ### Building

-To create a production version of your app:
+To manually create a production version of your app:

 ```bash
 pnpm build